Samuel Gill: International career

 In 1986, Gill was selected to represent the Pakistan national team for the 1986 Fajr International Tournament.
-He also participated for the Pakistan Greens side in the 1986 Quaid-e-Azam International Tournament, the same year, Gill served as vice-captain of the national team for the 1986 Asian Games held in Seoul, South Korea.
-Where he played against United Arab Emirates and Iraq.
+He also participated for the Pakistan Greens side in the 1986 Quaid-e-Azam International Tournament.
+The same year, Gill served as vice-captain of the national team for the 1986 Asian Games held in Seoul, South Korea.

 Personal life

-Gill's brothers Emmanuel Gill, Lazar Gill, Ezra Gill, Daniel Gill, and David Gill, have all played football for various different clubs and organizations.
+Gill's brothers Emmanuel Gill, Lazar Gill, Ezra Gill, Daniel Gill, and David Gill, have all played football for various different clubs and organisations.
 His brother Daniel Gill is a youth coach for "Model Town Football Academy".
-Daniel Gill also holds a World record for the most knocks of a football in 335 times with his forehead just in 4 minutes and 46 seconds.
+Daniel Gill along with his fellow mate Qamar Rizwan also hold a Guinness World Record for the most knocks of a football in 335 times with his forehead in 4 minutes and 46 seconds.